How to Book an Award Flight Using Points

 Wikipedia shows us that some major airlines fly into CPT.
 These include Air France, British Airways, Emirates, KLM, Lufthansa, Qatar Airways, Turkish Airlines, and United Airlines.
 Each of these airlines has non-stop flights to multiple U.S. cities.
 This gives us quite a few options to play with.

-Another helpful option is Google Flights.
-Google Flights can show you all the possible itineraries between your origin and destination.
-More importantly, Google Flights can show you whether a flight is only scheduled for particular days of the week instead of everyday.
+Another helpful tool is Google Flights.
+Google Flights can show you whether a flight is only scheduled for particular days of the week instead of everyday, as well as whether a flight is scheduled for the specific date(s) you want to travel.

 Our Google Flights search results are pretty consistent with the information we learned from Wikipedia.